katz11o2/AlgocodeAI/README.md

 Sleek and Intuitive Interface:
 The app features a modern, clean design with a background video for enhanced user engagement.

+Memory Management:
+All the images you upload to sak query will be stored in uploads folder

 System Requirements :

 To use this web app, you will need a Google Gemini API access token.
 This free token can be obtained from Google Studio and must be placed in the api_key="Your token here" field in all Flask pages.